 If you can spend it easily, avoid deferred debit cards, and prefer payment cards with systematic authorization, which allow you to avoid being overdrawn.
 Do you pay a lot of expenses by check?
 Note that for recurring expenses, especially for rent or insurance, bank withdrawals are often more suitable.

 They limit the time between issuing and making a payment.
 Whenever possible, think about monthly payments for major expenses (taxes, car insurance) to simplify the management of your budget.
 Direct debits are often cheaper in the long run also.
 If you can’t pay any bills, however, you must specify this to the companies that you are struggling to pay.

 Finally, use your credit to carry out certain projects but do not overspend on your credit cards.
-Also, do not take out a loan to compensate for a drifting financial situation, at the risk of permanently falling into over-indebtedness.
+If necessary, take a loan to compensate for a drifting financial situation.
+Use websites like Smålån to find the best loan offers.

 Use Your Current Account For Your… Everyday Transactions

 Your checking account should be your bank account used to pay for so-called “current” expenses.
 It is not a tool whose amount can be varied without any consequences.

 If you do not keep your deposit account in a credit balance, then you will have to pay premiums, possible fees, and face payment rejections!
 Conversely, if you have a comfortable advance, don’t use your checking account to let that money slip either.